 - Urine tests

-These tests can detect the presence of elevated levels of a substance called dolichol that is found in the urine of many patients with NCL.
+These tests can detect the presence of elevated levels of long chain, mostly unsaturated organic compounds, called dolichols.
+Dolichols can be found in the urine of many patients with Batten and other metabolic diseases.7

 - Skin or tissue sampling

 The accumulation of ceroid lipofuscin deposits throughout the body is a hallmark sign of Lysosomal Storage Diseases.
-These deposits can be detected by viewing skin cells under a microscope or in some cases, by visually examining the back of the eye.
-In general, fingerprint-looking deposits are found in CLN3 disease.8(Photo courtesy of Michela Palmieri, 2013)
+These deposits can be detected by viewing skin cells under a microscope and in some cases, by visually examining the back of the eye.
+In general, these deposits resemble fingerprints.6,7 (photo courtesy of Michela Palmieri 2013)

 - Electroencephalogram (EEG)